Nikku831/Nikku831/README.md

 ### **📫 Let’s Connect!**
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Profile-blue?logo=linkedin)](https://www.linkedin.com/in/niharika-sharma-437951278)

-📧 Reach out if you're working on AI, robotics, or simulations.
+📧 Reach out if you're interested in working on AI, robotics, simulations or any software development project with me.
 Always open to meaningful projects and problem-solving challenges.